 Strategy 2: Add Original Elements

-Original content differentiates you from competitors covering the same topics.
+Original content makes you stand out from others writing about the same stuff.

 Strategy 3: Enhance Structure